How to Get a Job With Marine Animals

 Internships are also a great way to gain hands-on experience at an aquarium, zoo, research facility, or marine park.
 Many zoos and aquariums have internship programs designed to allow members of the community to prepare food, assist with feeding, assist with educational programs, observe or assist with veterinary care, and maintain habitats.

-While many of these opportunities are volunteer positions, some facilities do have some entry-level paid positions (particularly in the summer when parks have large numbers of visitors and hire extra staff).
+While many of these opportunities are volunteer positions, some facilities do have some entry-level paid positions.
 Always remember that showing initiative in unpaid volunteer positions may be the best way to position you for future paid opportunities.

 Gaining experience as a veterinary assistant (no degree required) is another great way to strengthen your resume for a variety of animal career paths.
 Assisting a vet who deals with wildlife species is, of course, ideal, but working for any type of vet will be a plus for the “experience” category of your resume.
 This experience will be particularly valuable if you eventually decide to pursue a degree to become a licensed veterinary technician.